 An ordinal cannot be used as an index into an array and cannot define an extent for a variable, including the lower or upper bound of an array.
-However, an ordinal can be converted to binary using the BINARYVALUE built-in function.
-The value which is returned by this function can then be used to index into an array or define an extent.
+However, an ordinal can be converted to binary by the BINARYVALUE built-in function.
+The value that is returned by this function can then be used to index into an array or define an extent.

-For example, the following package defines an array usage_count to hold the number of times each color is used, a procedure Record_usage to update this array, and a procedure Show_usage to display the values in this array.
+For example, the following package defines an array usage\count to hold the number of times each color is used, a procedure Record\usage to update this array, and a procedure Show\usage to display the values in this array.